zsx/ossbuild/Shared/SDKs/MSVCRT/lib/Win32/ReadMe.txt

 			you to correctly link!
 Make SURE you pull from MSys.
 			It's original filename is "libmoldname.a"

+msvcrt_compat.lib: 	Contains export definitions that prevented proper linking.
+			See ../../msvcrt-compat.h, ../../msvcrt-compat.def, and
+			../../msvcrt-compat.bat for details.

 msvcrt_upgrade.obj: 	Just a copy of (wdk_)msvcrt_winxp.obj that provides a
 			way to use just one MSVC property file to reference both Win32 and x64 platforms.